-Gordie Ernst is in his eighth year as the Head Men's and Women's Tennis Coach at Georgetown University.
+Gordie Ernst just completed his eighth year as the Head Men's and Women's Tennis Coach at Georgetown University.
 He has accumulated a total of 132 win between the two programs and had 100+ BIG EAST Academic All-Stars.

 Ernst has also coached three student-athletes who accumulated over 100+ wins in each of their respective careers in Andrew Bruhn, Charlie Caris and Victoria Sekely.

 Ernst led the women to an overall 11-11 record with a 4-3 mark in BIG EAST play during the 2013-14 season.
 The women earned the No. 5 seed in the BIG EAST Championships and concluded its schedule with a victory over No. 9 seed Villanova.
 The Georgetown men's program finished with a 8-13 overall mark including a 5-4 home record.